joeyday/glideguide.blog/_drafts/glidequery-perks-part-0.md

 target;  // banana
 ~~~

-But if you have an object stored in a variable and you then assign that variable into a new variable, instead of copying the whole object over to the target variable (potentially a computationally-expensive operation), JavaScript will simply give the target variable a pointer to the same address in memory.
-This is called "pass by reference".
+But if you have an object stored in a variable and you then assign that variable into a new variable, instead of copying the whole object over to a new memory address (potentially a computationally-expensive operation), JavaScript will simply give the target variable a pointer to the same address in memory.
+This is called "pass-by-reference".

-You can prove to yourself each variable has a pointer to the same object by modifying the object and verifying it gets modified everywhere.
+You can prove to yourself each variable has a pointer to the same object by modifying some part of the object and verifying it gets modified everywhere.

 ~~~ javascript
 var source = { fruit: 'banana' };